Set up your record online

 Monday - Friday 7am to 10pm

 Saturday - Sunday 10am to 5pm

-- Once you have signed in to myGov, scroll to My Health Record from the Link a service list.
-Then select the Link button for My Health Record.
+- Select My Health Record from the Link a service list.
+Then, select Link for My Health Record.

 Step 2.
 Verify your identity

-Once you have linked your record in your myGov account, you will need to verify your identity.
+Once you have linked your record in myGov, you will need to verify your identity.
 You can use details from Medicare.

 To verify your identity using your Medicare details, you may need information such as:

 - your Medicare card number